 Working and socialising online has become our new way of life.
-The Coronavirus pandemic has meant that it’s been the only way we’ve been able to connect with friends and family for a very long time.
+The Coronavirus pandemic meant that it was the only way we were able to connect with friends and family for a very long time.

 But do children and young people understand the risks associated with being online?
 And are teachers confident enough when raising the subject in class?